 They are trying to overwhelm and demoralize the (mostly) women to whom this work is being left.

 If the Democratic Party wants to retain its alliance with women, they'd better send reinforcements.
 And soon.

-By way of suggestion, I recommend sending out that allegedly feminist staunch defender of reproductive rights, President Barack Obama, to give some of his fancy speech-making on behalf of the 52% of the nation whose rights are being eroded.
-Three hundred and fifty-one pieces of legislation seems like it warrants his comment.
+By way of suggestion, I recommend that the allegedly feminist staunch defender of reproductive rights, President Barack Obama, who happens to be currently seeking reelection, give some of his fancy speech-making on behalf of the 52% of the nation whose rights are being eroded.
+The states enacting a record number of abortion restrictions last year seems like it warrants his comment.
 Ahem.